authapon/mcryptzero/README.md

 # mcryptZero
 Encryption and Decryption with rotate bit randomize.

-*This project is developmented for personal usage - You can use by your own risk and purpose !!!*
+*This project is developed for personal used - You can use it by your own risk and purpose !!!*

 **Example Usage**